r3dcrosse/sponsor-service/docs/REST_API.md

 // JSON response:
 {
   "success": false,
+  "error": {
-  "error": "Event does not exist"
+    "message": "Event does not exist"
+  }
 }
 ```